anzenker/master_thesis_anzenker_2025/docs/commands.md

 Generate interactive QC metrics and plots from ONT sequencing summary files.

-The sequencing summary file to best use for this Quality Control report is available with the raw sequencing data.
+The sequencing summary file, which is best suited for this Quality Control report, is available with the raw sequencing data.
 It is generated from the sequencing run.
-It holds information of IDs, pore health, start time, etc..
+It holds information on IDs, pore health, start time, and other details of the sequencing run and data.
 A report can also be generated from .fastq or .fasta files, but it will show less information on the sequencing run.

 ```
 pycoQC --summary file sequencing_summary.txt -o pycoQC_output.html
 ```

-Another useful tool to use for this case is [NanoPlot](https://github.com/wdecoster/NanoPlot).
+Another helpful tool to use for this case is [NanoPlot](https://github.com/wdecoster/NanoPlot).

 <a name="phred_filter"></a>
 ### 1.5. [chopper](https://github.com/wdecoster/chopper) - Filtering based on PHRED-score